Are you eligible to file a hernia mesh lawsuit? Contact one of our medical attorneys by completing the form below today

 Motley Rice’s Leadership in Hernia Mesh Lawsuits

-In addition to serving as co-lead counsel for the Ethicon Physiomesh multidistrict litigation and lead counsel for the Atrium C-QUR multidistrict litigation, Motley Rice attorneys have litigated cases involving other defective mesh products for more than a decade and continue to hold leadership roles in litigation and mesh-related settlements.
+Motley Rice attorneys have litigated cases involving multiple defective mesh products for more than a decade and continue to hold leadership roles in litigation and mesh-related settlements.
 Motley Rice attorney Don Migliori serves as the co-lead plaintiffs' counsel and liaison counsel for the Composix Kugel Mesh multidistrict litigation in federal Rhode Island court on behalf of thousands of people alleging injury by the hernia repair patch.
 Additionally, he serves as liaison counsel for the nearly 2,000 Composix Kugel Mesh lawsuits consolidated in Rhode Island state court.
 Additionally, the firm has experience litigating cases against Johnson & Johnson and other transvaginal mesh manufacturers.

 Motley Rice attorney Jonathan Orent has represented thousands of women as co-liaison counsel for TVM litigation In re C.R.
 Bard Inc. in New Jersey state court, and as state court liaison counsel in Massachusetts.